-The more reactive metals react with acids to form a salt and water.
+The more reactive metals react with acids to form salt and hydrogen gas.
 This can be shown in an equation:

 metal + acid salt + hydrogen